 The easiest way to go to Trinidad from Varadero

 The easiest way to get from Varadero to Trinidad again depends on where you are staying in Varadero.
 It is easiest to get a door-to-door transfer, but it also depends on where you are going to Trinidad.
-Buses and colectivos are reasonably comfortable, but if you’re short on time, then a day trip to Trinidad is an easy way to travel.
+Colectivos are reasonably comfortable, but if you’re short on time, then a day trip to Trinidad is an easy way to travel.

 The best way to go from Varadero to Trinidad